Quick Answer

 The construction industry's apprentice dropout rate is 47%.
 Nearly half of all apprentices who start never finish.
 Only 8,620 construction apprentices reached End Point Assessment in 2022/23, against an industry need of over 96,000 new staff per year.
 That gap is enormous, and it is getting wider.

-There are 106 jobs competing for every apprenticeship opening, which tells you demand is not the problem.
+There are 106 people competing for every apprenticeship opening, which tells you demand is not the problem.
 People want to enter the trades.
 The problem is what happens after they start.

 The Reddit thread that went viral on r/jobs, where an electrical apprentice described being "screamed and yelled at for not understanding everything right off the bat," captured a pattern that runs deep through UK trades.
 The old-school mentality of "I suffered, so you should too" is driving the next generation away before they ever qualify.
 As one 35-year veteran put it: "Have been a tradesman since 1987 and it never changes.
 The first 5 years you are mistreated and underpaid."